-An immersive language arts experience: The curriculum integrates arts, music, social studies, mythology, and ecology into a solid core of language arts.
+The curriculum integrates arts, music, social studies, mythology, and ecology into a solid core of language arts.
 Through a mix of writing, art projects, stories, singing, creative play, and outdoor exploration, students receive a firm foundation in creative writing, rhetoric, grammar, spelling, and literature.
 Part of each day is also spent at the park playing and exploring nature.

 Frog Hollow is experiential and interest-led.
 Students work at their own pace in a mixed-age environment that fosters mutual respect and the joy of learning.
 Class meets for a full school day once a week.